Mornor/ml-auto-subtitles/notes.md

 [TODO]
 - Add permissions to S3 Bucket so that Lambda can read/write to/from it.
+- Check what's the difference between ecs_task_role and ecs_task_execution_role, and which one I need.
+- Handle failure on the ECS container (no SQS message etc ...)
+- Delete SQS message once sound is extracted

 [Problem]
 - Not possible to extract sound w/ lambda because Numpy cannot be added to a Python package.